Lecce Puglia, Italy Travel Guide

 Attend a Pizzica dance performance for an energetic cultural display.
 Look for the "Notte della Taranta" carnival in August.

-During Holy Week (Easter) and the patron saint festivals (like Sant'Oronzo), deep-rooted traditions and community spirit are on show.
+During Holy Week (Easter) and the the patron saint festivals (like Sant'Oronzo), deep-rooted traditions and community spirit are on show.

 Lecce and its surroundings offer various options for relaxation and wellness, whether you seek a serene retreat or a refreshing break.

-Many hotels and Masserias have swimming pools.
+Numerous hotels and Masserias have swimming pools.
 A refreshing option for relaxation without leaving your accommodation.

 Not directly available in Lecce.
 You'd need to travel to other zones of Italy for these kinds of experiences.